GXtechnic/Documentation/SOPs/SOP_13.md

-# SOP 1.13- Network System Log Analysis and Registry
+# SOP 1.13: Network System Log Analysis and Registry

 <br>

-## Purpose
+## Purpose:

-* Purpose of this SOP is to outline the process for system log analysis and registry.
+* This ***Standard Operating Procedure (SOP)*** is to establish standards and guidelines for the configuration and employment of system logs on the Globex Network Infrastructure.
+Guidance for the registry configurations and settings is also provided.

 <br>

-## Scope
+## Scope:

 * To establish a standardized and reliable method for performing regular accounting and system log analysis.

 <br>

-## Responsibilities
+## Responsibilities:

 * The IT department will be the only authorized department responsible for and access to system logs and registries.